 I am Mike’s Imago match

-I was also the “good girl,” Christian and somewhat conservative, like like his mom.
-I can also be the martyr, saddled with responsibility, which is like his mom as well, who was a working, single parent.
-I also have his mom’s sense of humor and love of laughter
+I was also the “good girl,” Christian and somewhat conservative, like his mom.
+I also have a tendency to be the martyr, saddled with responsibility, which is like his mom as well—a working, single parent.
+I also have his mom’s sense of humor and love of laughter.

-Now, it may seem maddening, to be in a relationship with someone who resembles your caregivers.
-But it actually presents a huge opportunity for your mutual healing, which we’ll cover later in this video series.
+Now, it may seem maddening to be in a relationship with someone who resembles your caregivers.
+But it actually presents a huge opportunity for your mutual healing, which we’ll cover later in the next post.

-How about you?
 Is your partner your Imago match?
-Any resemblance to your caregivers?
+Do they bear any resemblance to your caregivers?
 I’d love to hear all about your experience in the comments below.